Cheese Stuffed Burgers

 For the full list of ingredients and comprehensive instructions, please see the recipe card at the end of this post.
 Before you scroll, there’s important stuff to know in the blurb!

-We love these Cheese Stuffed Burgers served with soft white rolls, a good splash of ketchup and a side of sweet potato fries, but they would go really well with barbecued vegetables too!
-Why not try popping some corn on the cob and courgettes on the grill for lighter side?
+We love these Cheese Stuffed Burgers served in a soft roll with a good splash of ketchup and a side of sweet potato fries, but they go really well with barbecued vegetables too!
+Why not try popping some corn on the cob and courgettes on the grill for a lighter side?

-What diets is this Cheese Stuffed Burgers recipe suitable for?
+What diets are these Cheese Stuffed Burgers suitable for?

 Please make sure to double or triple check all of your ingredients if you’re cooking for people with allergies.